scottish-government-design-system/designsystem.gov.scot/components/phase-banner/index.md

 A Phase Banner should:

 - be included on a website when it is still in alpha or beta
-- describe what the phase status means - e.g. "this is a new website – your feedback will help us to improve it."
+- describe what the phase status means, for example "This is a new website – your feedback will help us to improve it."
 - be removed once the website has been made live

 ## Why we use this component